Canadian federal election results in Eastern Ontario: Regional profile

-This mostly rural region has historically split between the Conservatives and Liberals, though vote-splitting led to a Liberal sweep in 1993 and 1997.
-The merge of the former Canadian Alliance and Progressive Conservative parties, however, saw the region swing rightward in the new millennium.
-Conservative parties gradually increased their seat numbers from 2004 onward, and by 2006 only the University City and largest urban area seat of Kingston and the Islands remained in Liberal hands.
+This mostly rural region has historically split between the Liberals and conservative parties (first the Progressive Conservatives and then the Canadian Alliance), though vote-splitting led to a Liberal sweep in 1993 and 1997.
+The 2003 merger of the Progressive Conservatives and Canadian Alliance into the new Conservative Party of Canada, however, saw the region swing rightward.
+The Conservatives gradually increased their seat numbers from 2004 onward, and by 2006 only Kingston and the Islands, containing the region’s largest urban area of Kingston and its prominent universities, remained in Liberal hands.

 In the 2011 election, the region was affected by the nationwide surge in support for the NDP.
 Although the NDP failed to win any seats in the area, they increased their popular vote share in all seven of the region's ridings, and won second place in three of the area's ridings.

 The Liberal wave that swept through Ontario in 2015 saw the Liberals take four seats in eastern Ontario, mostly in more urbanized areas (Kingston, Belleville, Hawkesbury).
 The Conservatives won the other four.

 The 2019 election saw the Conservatives regain Hastings—Lennox and Addington, with the other seats remaining unchanged, resulting in the Conservatives winning five seats to the Liberals three.